jionglearningzhang/jionglearningzhang.github.io/_posts/2019-04-08-on-the-way-of-Q-learning.md

 In Q-learning, the evaluation network of target and learning is the same network which gets updated every step.
 This setup causes the issue.
 DQN decouples the target network for estimating $Q(t+1, a')$ and the online learning network for estimating $Q(t, a)$ through freezing the parameters in the target network, written as $Q(t,a;\theta^-)$,  for several iterations and updated periodically by copying the parameters of the online learning network $Q(t,a;\theta)$.

 $$Q(S_t, A_t;\theta) \leftarrow Q(S_t,A_t;\theta) + \alpha (R_{t+1} + \gamma \underset{a'}{\max}Q(S_{t+1}, a';\theta^-) - Q(S_t,A_t;\theta))$$

-The original Q-learning is an online-learning algorithm, meaning that it learn from each incomming example and then forget about it.
+The original Q-learning is an online-learning algorithm, meaning that it learn from each incoming example and then forget about it.
 While all the examples could be stored and replay for learning to improve the data efficiency.
 This idea is implemented in DQN, namely the Experience replay.
 This algorithm stores the transitions in a buffer, and uniformly random sample a batch of transitions to learn from at each step.
 This part becomes a supervised learning problem: given a batch of samples, the network parameters are updated through minimizing the loss function which measures the difference between the on line network estimated value and the target value.

 Great!
 Now we have a algorithm outperforms human on Atari 2600 games!
 This is just a start.
-Before we go further to go through enhancements on DQN, let's take a look at what issues of DQN still exsits and how possibly further improvements can be developed.
+Before we go further to go through enhancements on DQN, let's take a look at what issues of DQN still exists and how possibly further improvements can be developed.

 **The general goal**: have a better estimation of Q.

 **Existing Issues of DQN**:
-1. Data efficency issue because of using uniform random experience sampling
+1. Data efficiency issue because of using uniform random experience sampling
 2. Overestimation caused by max operation
 3. Low efficiency exploration